zzhu33/scSplitter/README.md

 ## Tutorial
 This tutorial will guide the user in processing a sample scRNA seq result from 10x Genomic.
 ### Inputs
 The example inputs are [sample fastqs](http://cf.10xgenomics.com/samples/cell-exp/1.2.0/hgmm_100/hgmm_100_fastqs.tar) from 10x Genomics.
 The tarball needs to be extracted, although the individual files can be left as .fastq.gz files, or extracted fully as .fastq files.
 These files should appears similar to those shown in Fig.1.
-In this example, these input fastqs are placed in `/home/FASTR_testing/fastqs`.
+In this example, these input fastqs are placed in `/home/scSplitter_testing/fastqs`.

 **Fig.1:** Input fastq files.

 ![example_fastq](input_fastq.PNG)

-Note that since FASTR is desinged to be easily integrated into other pipelines, filenames of inputs need to be stored in a tab-delimited text file, the included [input file](https://github.com/zzhu33/FASTR/blob/master/FASTR_v0.9.3/exampleInputNames.txt) is `exampleInputNames.txt`.
+Note that since scSplitter is desinged to be easily integrated into other pipelines, filenames of inputs need to be stored in a tab-delimited text file, the included [input file](https://github.com/zzhu33/scSplitter/blob/master/scSplitter_v0.9.5/exampleInputNames.txt) is `exampleInputNames.txt`.
 The format of the input file is as follows:
 ```
 lane1_read1.fastq  lane1_read2.fastq  lane1_indexRead1.fastq
 lane2_read1.fastq  lane2_read2.fastq  lane2_indexRead1.fastq